-No, learners will not be able use components (e.g. Reading, Writing or SLC) from the legacy qualifications towards the new qualifications.
+No, learners are not be able use components (e.g. Reading, Writing or SLC) from the legacy qualifications towards the reformed qualifications.
 This is due to the amount of changes to the subject content for the reformed Functional Skills qualifications.

-Learners will be certificated for any components they have achieved, if they have not achieved the full qualifications by 30th June 2020.
-You will then need to register the learner on the reformed functional skills qualification for them to work towards the components.
+Learners registered to the legacy qualification were certificated for any components they had achieved, if they did not achieve the full qualifications by 30th June 2020.
+You will need to register the learner on the reformed functional skills qualification for them to work towards the components.

 If you have any concerns about a particular learner, and whether they will be able to achieve the full qualification by the last date for assessment, please contact us on firstname.lastname@example.org or 0151 494 2072 to speak to a member of the team.

-For the reformed (new) Functional Skills qualifications, a registration will last for 2 years.
+Functional Skills registrations will last for 2 years.
 If your learner is unlikely to achieve the qualification within a 2 year period, please contact the team on email@example.com or 0151 494 2072 to speak to a member of the team.